canonical-ols/snapstore-snap-docs/en/register.md

 # Registration

-## Generate an SSH key pair
+## Configure private and public keys

 You will need to configure an RSA key pair in order to register the proxy.
 This acts as the proxy's identity with the upstream Snap Store.

-This can be done automatically:
+They can be generated and configured automatically:

     sudo snap-proxy generate-keys

-Or you can manually generate a key pair, in OpenSSH format (e.g., via ssh-keygen) and set explicitly:
+Or you can manually generate a key pair, in OpenSSH format (e.g., via ssh-keygen) and configure it explicitly:

     sudo snap-proxy config \
         proxy.key.public="<public key data>" \